MahinH/CC-21-Project/README.md

 Modules used:

-tkinter  for GUI elements
+tkinter  for GUI elements,
-pyAutoGui is used for capturing screen shot
+pyAutoGui is used for capturing screen shot,
-SSIM algorithm from skimage is used for diffrentiating two images open CV  for processing the images numpy  for converting image to a numpyarry for processing os for creating and processing the  files
+SSIM algorithm from skimage is used for diffrentiating two images, open CV  for processing the images, numpy  for converting image to a numpyarry for processing, os for creating and processing the  files.

+Credits:
+team: